behnamasadi/EigenDemo/1_Intro_Installation.md

 -DCMAKE_INSTALL_PREFIX:PATH=~/usr
 ```
 This way the Eigen will be installed `in home/<user-name>/usr` and not in the `/usr` so no root privilege is needed.

+# Adding Eigen to Your Project

-Now in your cmake file you have to set the `Eigen3_DIR`:
+Now in your CMake file you have to set the `Eigen3_DIR`:

 ```